NREL/tda-ps/notes/thoughts-on-dynamic-motifs.md

 # Dynamic Motifs for Network Degradation and Restoration (12 May 2019)

-##Goal
+## Goal

 Extend the network motif concept to the dynamics of degration and restoration of complex networks.

 ## Basic Idea

-Consider a time-dependent network 𝐺(𝑡) as a fixed set of nodes and a dynamic set of links between the nodes: i.e., the connectivity between the nodes may change over time as links are removed (degraded) or added (restored).
-The removal and addition of links defines a discrete sequence of times where the network configuration has changed between adjacent time configurations: 𝐺(𝑡𝑖) for 𝑖∈{1,…,𝑛}.
-Also assume that each node can be colored as “operative” or “inoperative”.
+Consider a time-dependent network $G(t)$ as a fixed set of nodes and a dynamic set of links between the nodes: i.e., the connectivity between the nodes may change over time as links are removed (degraded) or added (restored).
+The removal and addition of links defines a d iscrete sequence of times where the network configuration has changed between adjacent time configurations: $G(t_i)$ for $i \in \{1,\ldots,n\}$.
+Also assume that each node can be colored as "operative" or "inoperative".
 (In an electric power system, for example, customer demand is met at operative nodes, but not at inoperative ones.)

-Represent this time-dependent network as a static, multi-layer network consisting of the subnetworks 𝐺(𝑡𝑖) where 𝐺(𝑡𝑖) and 𝐺(𝑡𝑖+1) are connected by temporal, directed links from each node at time 𝑡𝑖 to the same node at time 𝑡𝑖+1.
-We color the links in each 𝐺(𝑡𝑖) as “spatial” and the links between the 𝐺(𝑡𝑖) as “temporal”.
-(Note that the links within the 𝐺(𝑡𝑖) are undirected, but the links between them are directed.)
-We can now apply the previously developed theory of network motifs to these multilayer networks, but making a distinction between the temporal or spatial color of the links when defining the motifs: namely, two subnetworks belong to the same motif if and only if they have the same pattern of directedness and coloring for their links.
+Represent this time-dependent network as a static, multi-layer network consisting of the subnetworks $G(t_i)$ where $G(t_i)$ and $G(t_{i+1})$ are connected by temporal, *directed* links from each node at time $t_i$ to the same node at time $t_{i+1}$.
+We color the links i n each $G(t_i)$ as "spatial" and the links between the $G(t_i)$ as "temporal".
+(Note that the links within the $G(t_i)$ are undirected, but the links between them are directed.)
+We can now apply the previously developed theory of network motifs to these multilayer networ ks, but making a distinction between the temporal or spatial color of the links when defining the motifs: namely, two subnetworks belong to the same motif if and only if they have the same pattern of directedness and coloring for their links.

 At this level of abstraction, all of the methods of motif analysis can be applied to these dynamic networks that involve both degradation of links and restoration of them: here the motifs that include temporal links represent degradation or restoration processes.